shubhusararthy/Providence/README.md

-Here’s a sample `README.md` file for your GitHub repository:

----

 # LifeByte

 LifeByte is a personalized healthcare application designed to help users monitor their health and well-being.
 By integrating demographic, health, location, dietary, and fitness data, the app provides tailored wellness plans, exercise routines, diet recommendations, and health alerts to enhance overall well-being.